open-ch/pyrene/FAQ.md

 The process of transpilation is hand over to webpack.
 In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.

 ## Why does Pyrene compile TS with Babel ?
-TypeScript code base is compile to JS with Babel and not tsc (typescript compiler).
-The reason for that is that we need to
+TypeScript code base is compiled to JS with Babel and not tsc (typescript compiler).
+The reason for that is that we need to access to the compiler for converting type of component in TypeScipt to PropType of component in JavaScript.
+See point.

 ## Hacks in Pyrene